aadyr/group4-cicd-capstone/README.md

         run: npm test
 ```

-### package-audit:
+### Job: package-audit

+- The next job is "package-audit."
-It checks for vulnerabilities in the npm packages and uses Snyk to monitor and report them.
+- It checks out the code, installs dependencies, and then performs a security audit on those dependencies to find and report any known vulnerabilities.
+- Security is crucial for any application, and automating security checks helps catch vulnerabilities early.

 ```yml
  package-audit: